dipta007/messenger-be/README.md

 ## Need to fix:
+- [ ] Put all services from ws gateway to respective services
 - [ ] Make pagination on conversation list
 - [ ] Make pagination on conversation messages
 - [ ] Add multiple user to same group